HiroshiAdaniya/git_notes/html.md

 		"https://WEBSITE.com" ---> And this is the attributes value
 	* <a href="..." target="_blank">TEXT</a> ---> In this example we have added another attribute called target, and this allows the link to be opened in another window.

+<h3># Linking files and Void Elements</h3>

+<p>In html each element has an opening and closing tag which defines the start and end of the element, but there are elements which do not require a closing tag and they are known as **Void Elements**.
+Here are a few examples of void elements.</p>

+	* <br>	---> This is known as a line break
+	* <link rel="" href="">	---> this links a file to another file, such as a css file to an html file rel=""	---> this is the relation of the file, for example "stylesheet" href="" ---> This would contain the file path we are referencing

+<p>Some void elements can have many arguments, such the "input" element.
+This allows the user to interact with this element by entering data into it</p>

+	* <input type="" placeholder=""> ---> This creates a box element for data to be entered type=""		---> This defines the type of data placeholder=""  ---> Adds placeholder text

+<p>To style an individual element in HTML, including void elements it's important to remember to add a class to them</p>

 <h3># CSS structure and Syntax</h3>

 	* <style>